DeepuSahni/deepakLab/README.md

 ## Overview
-We have two indpendent projects.
+We have two independent projects.
 Both are built using spring boot framework.
 Maven is used as a build tool.
 * deepak-client
 * deepak-server